flame/blis/sandbox/power10/POWER10.md

 #### P10 Testsuite

-In `p10_testsuite`, their are performance gathering and correctness checking programs for the POWER10 `GEMM` kernels.
+In `p10_testsuite`, there are performance gathering and correctness checking programs for the POWER10 reduced precision/integer `GEMM` kernels.
 By default, the performance gathering and correctness checking is done over square matrices ranging from 80 to 4000 in increments of 80.
-Performance is measured in GFLOPS, and correctness is measured using the BLIS method.
+Performance is measured in GFLOPs, and correctness is measured using the BLIS method (detailed in `blis/testsuite/test_gemm.c`).

 #### References